undistro/zora/docs/custom-checks.md

 # Custom checks

-Zora offers a declarative way to create your own checks using the `CustomCheck` API.
+Zora offers a declarative way to create your own checks using the `CustomCheck` API, introduced in version 0.6.

 Custom checks use the [Common Expression Language (CEL)](https://github.com/google/cel-spec) to declare the validation rules and are performed by the [Marvin](https://github.com/undistro/marvin) plugin,